 Her hazel eyes crinkled at the corners as she smiled.
 “A lot of people regard taking selfies and uploading stories as a shallow sort of business, but I don’t.
 I see the beauty in it, the true connection I get to have with so many people who can see my pictures and read what I have to say.
 I try to show the truer parts of life, something that’s not usually portrayed in the seemingly perfect life Instagramers have.”

-The masks are a crucial part to winning the fight against the pandemic, but it makes life a whole lot harder when your face is your livelihood.
+The masks are a crucial part of winning the fight against the pandemic, but it makes life a whole lot harder when your face is your livelihood.
 “I don’t use body morphing apps like some Instagramers do, but I do edit out acne and pimples if they become too prominent,” Yarden said truthfully.
 “It’s important to be honest about these things.
 But mostly I have my acne under control, even now.
 I have a very strict skin regimen I stick to, especially since wearing masks has become an everyday occurrence.
 I make sure to air out my skin and clean it well after using masks, and I change my masks regularly.
-I know acne effects a lot of people’s self-esteem, and my message to them would be – keep your head held up high.
+I know acne affects a lot of people’s self-esteem, and my message to them would be – keep your head held up high.
 You are strong, capable, and beautiful, with or without acne.”

 Answering the questions

 We reached out to a licensed cosmetician to get some answers as to why this happens and what can be done about it.
-Amalia Leshem, an Israeli based cosmetician for the last thirty years, was kind enough to share her experience with us.
+Amalia Leshem, an Israeli-based cosmetician for the last thirty years, was kind enough to share her experience with us.

 Why are people suffering from more pimples and acne breakouts nowadays?

-“There are quite a few of things to consider when it comes to facial skin.
+“There are quite a few things to consider when it comes to facial skin.
 Due to coronavirus, all of our habits have changed.
 We’re eating differently than we were before, our routines look different, and we’re under a lot of stress.
 Combined, these things can affect the skin.

 Masks aren’t helping either.
 Because of the trapped moisture of our breath, they’re creating a hothouse-like situation, opening up our pores and enabling more dirt and germs inside.
-This causes the skin to breakout.
+This causes the skin to break out.

 This happens even more often when people don’t change their masks as frequently as they should.
 I’ve met a lot of people who don’t change their masks every six hours as recommended, and their skin is paying the price for it.
 You need the mask to be clean, too, or the skin will become irritated.